malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 _"ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications"_

 This is supported in [Spring](http://cloud.spring.io/spring-cloud-zookeeper/).
 If you use Apache Kafka, you'll know how it relies on
-Zookeeper's high availability and fault tolerent for storing and retrival of K,V pair of topic and consumer configurations.
+Zookeeper's high availability and fault tolerant for storing and retrieval of K,V pair of topic and consumer configurations.

-I found [this](https://mmcgrana.github.io/2014/05/getting-started-with-zookeeper-and-go.html) when resarching on using Zookeeper with Go.
-It's quite old but with very good explaination.
+I found [this](https://mmcgrana.github.io/2014/05/getting-started-with-zookeeper-and-go.html) when researching on using Zookeeper with Go.
+It's quite old but with very good explanation.

 Netflix's [Apache Curator](https://curator.apache.org/) is java client for Zookeeper which extremely helpful with especially when not using the Spring stack.